cmda-minor-web/meesterproef-1920/README.md

 - Scan a medicine using a camera / webcam
 - If the input contains an incompleted name or code, give 3 suggestions, ordered by probability
 - Improve suggestions with machine learning.
 (Increase / decrease weight)
-- Get informations manually with a text input is the camera is not available.
+- Get information manually with a text input is the camera is not available.
 - Caching strategy
 - Offline strategy
 - Responsive layout